15 Best Campgrounds in Montana

 Within the Big Snowy Mountain range of central Montana, 30 miles south of Lewistown, the Crystal Lake Campground is a bit of a secret gem in the state.
 Near the banks of its namesake body of water, all 28 first-come, first-served campsites at this Forest Service campground lend incredible access to the quiet mountain environment, including numerous trails to explore.

 A few recommended routes from the campground include the Grand View Trail and the Ice Caves Trail.
 Potable water and pit toilets are available.
 Other standard amenities include fire rings and picnic tables.
+Expect slow going on the dirt road leading to the campground.

 Address: 21970 Crystal Lake Road, Moore, Montana

 Bannack State Park, approximately 90 miles south of Butte, preserves the historic ghost town that sprung from Montana's first major gold discovery in 1862.
-Over 50 structures line the vacant Main Street within the state park, where visitors can get a true sense of Montana's wild past.
+Over 50 structures line the vacant Main Street within the state park, where visitors get a true sense of Montana's wild past.

 Guided activities like tours and gold panning are available from the visitor center throughout the summer.
 And the annual Bannack Days takes place in late July with live music, historical re-enactments, and costumed characters bringing the streets to life.